Title and statement of responsibility area

 Scope and content

-The family papers of Christopher Rawson contain ephemera of Bishop's College and Quebec City in the 1860's, 1870's and early 1880's.
-It also contains correspondence between members of the Rawson family, photographs and various other items of ephemera.
+The family papers of Christopher Rawson contain correspondence, pamphlets, photographs, and ephemera pertaining to Bishop's College and Quebec City in the 1860's, 1870's and early 1880's.

-Condition of items within the scrapbook vary from good to fair.
-Some pages are torn and have come apart from the binding.
+Condition of items within the scrapbook vary from good to poor.
+The book is large and closed with a leather strap.
+Some pages are torn and have come apart from the binding due to the weght of the folded letters.
 All the correspondence remains folded and inside the original envelopes which are pasted to the pages.

 Immediate source of acquisition